kebaldwi/DNAC-TEMPLATES/Onboarding.md

    7. **NTP Servers** - *NTP Server Addresses*
    8. **Timezone** - *Timezone to be used in logging*
    9. **Message of Day** - *Banner displayed when you log into a device*
-3. The **Device Credentials** can then be added hierarchically being either inherited and or overidden at each level throughout the hierarchy.
+3. **Device Credentials** can then be added hierarchically being either inherited and or overidden at each level throughout the hierarchy.
 The following is a description of the credentials and configurations that can be pushed:
    1. **CLI Credentials** - *Usernames, Passwords and Enable Passwords*
    2. **SNMP Credentials** - *SNMP v1, v2 for both Read and Write as well as SNMP v3*
    3. **HTTP(S) Credentials** - *HTTP(S) usernames and passwords for both Read and Write Access*
+4. **Image Repository** should be populated with the image of the network device you wish to deploy.
+You can import the image using the **+Import** link which will open a popup allowing you to choose a file from the local file system, or allow you to reference a URL for either HTTP or FTP transfer.
+You then indicate whether the file is Cisco or 3rd Party and click import.
+Once the file is imported if there is no instance of the device on the system you can go into the imported images section and assign it to a specific type of device.
+Select the image and mark it as golden for PnP to use it.

+## Onboarding Template Preparation
+Once you have built your onboarding template you then have to let **DNA Center** know where you want to use the template.
+We will assume at this point you have already built out the template for use.
+You would then follow the following steps:
+   1. Create network profile Under *Design> Network Profiles* you will select **+Add Profile**
+   2. Select the type of device (ie Switching)
+   3. Profile name
+   4. Select device type
+   5. Select the template(s) to be used
+   6. Save the network profile

+## Claiming and Provisioning
+At this point DNAC is set up and ready for Plug and Play to onboard the first device.
+Provided the discovery and dhcp assignment are aligned, the device should when plugged in find DNA Center and land in the plug n play set of the devices section within the provisioning page.

+At this point you can claim the device putting it in a planned state for onboarding onto the system.
+To do this do the following:

+   1. Put a checkmark next to the device to be claimed
+   2. Click the Claim link and walk through the workflow
+   3. Section 1 select the part of the hierarchy to which the device will be deployed
+   4. Section 2 you can click the device hyperlink and view or amend the template and image utilized
+   5. Section 3 you can manipulate any of the variables within the template if used
+   6. Section 4 review the elements including configuration to be deployed
+   7. Click claim to initiate

+At this stage the device will be placed in **Planned** state, and will cycle through **Onboarding** and **Provisioned** when complete.
+After the device is completed it will appear in the device inventory after being sync'd with DNA Center.

+#### Note:
-If you populate the UI with settings those parameters should not be in your templates as they will conflict and the deployment through provisioning will fail.
+If you populate the UI with settings those parameters should **not** be in your templates as they will conflict and the deployment through provisioning will fail.
 While it is easy to populate these settings it is best to test with a switch to see what configuration is pushed.